Spring is a wonderful time of the year with new growth and the promise of the Summer to come.

 We make huge amounts of wild garlic pesto every Spring.
 Some goes in jars and some goes in ice cube trays and frozen to be used throughout the year.
 You can find the recipe from BBC Goodfood here.

-There is so much to learn once you get into foraging and there are lots of experienced people out there teaching workshops and courses.
+There is so much to learn once you get into foraging and there are lots of experienced people out there teaching workshops and courses, locally Paulo Jesus of Cat-in-Trug who can be found on facebook.
 Here are just a few simple and safe ideas to get you started right away, a new productive project for all the family, adding interest on your daily walks at the same time.